KunoiSayami/Things-Forward-telegram/README.md

 ## Feature

 * Support any media except voice messges.
-* Use MySQL engine to check if the target media is duplicated (Documents and files are not supported currently).
+* Use MySQL engine to check if the target media is duplicated.
 * Collect all the videos and pictures from the target group or channel.
 * Customized forwarding methods including Blacklist.
 * The time interval for message forwarding is customized to avoid certain risks including banned accounts.